tinuh/personal-website-v2/README.md

 Personal Website React.
-This is my website migrated to the react.js framework with some changes for a better user experince.
+This is my website migrated to the react.js framework with some changes for a better user experience.

 Production Website: https://www.tinu.tech